Biden, Xi to meet in Peru as US-China relations tested again by Trump's return - ExBulletin

 President Joe Biden will speak with China's Xi Jinping on Saturday on the sidelines of an international summit in Peru, a face-to-face meeting that comes as Beijing prepares for Donald Trump's return to the White House.

-A senior Biden administration official, who briefed reporters on condition of anonymity ahead of the official announcement, confirmed that the meeting would take place while the two leaders are in Lima for the Asia-Pacific Economic Cooperation summit. .
+White House national security adviser Jake Sullivan said the meeting would take place while the two leaders are in Lima for the Asia-Pacific Economic Cooperation summit.
 This will come a little more than two months before Trump's inauguration.

+Sullivan was opaque about how Biden and administration officials would respond to expected questions from Xi and his aides about the incoming Trump administration.

+Transitions are particularly consequential moments in geopolitics.
+This is a time when competitors and adversaries can see possible opportunity, Sullivan said.
+So part of what President Biden will communicate is that we need to maintain stability, clarity, and predictability throughout this transition between the United States and China.

 During his campaign against Vice President Kamala Harris, Trump promised to impose across-the-board 60% tariffs on all Chinese exports to the United States, a move that would upend already tumultuous relations between Beijing and Washington .